Get in Touch

 Parkinson’s UK have developed a ‘Patient and Public Involvement: Resource for Researchers’, which has been written to be helpful to all researchers, not just those in Parkinson’s Disease.
 You can download the resources from the Parksinson’s Uk website by clicking on the link below:

-Research Involvement and Engagement is a new, innovative journal focussing on patient and wider public involvement and engagement in research:
+Research Involvement and Engagement is an innovative journal focussing on patient and wider public involvement and engagement in research:

 A recent report from the RAPPORT study featured in this journal, is a good example of embedding PPI throughout the research cycle.
 The RAPPORT study selected ‘case studies’ of funded research projects adopted on the United Kingdom Clinical Research Network portfolio, and analysed the different approaches and extent of PPI.
 The report on the learning from the study can be seen here: